 How to Submit: Please use the FY 2024 Graduate Student Reimbursement Request Google form linked here and below.
-This will walk you through the submission process step-by-step.
+These will walk you through the submission process step-by-step.
 The more complete your reimbursement request, the faster you will receive your reimbursement.
-Following is the documentation you should have to complete the form:
+This is the documentation you should have to complete the forms: